OVERVIEW

 Now that we have covered the basics, let's look at how you may be able to get the most bang for your buck tax-wise out of your business assets.

-First-year expensing (Section 179 deduction)
+First-year expensing - Section 179 deduction

 A special rule known as "expensing" lets small businesses write off the entire cost of certain depreciable assets in the year they are purchased.

-In other words, you get to treat the cost as a business expense (hence "expensing"), such as salary paid or utilities rather than an asset that has to be depreciated over a number of years.
+In other words, you get to treat the cost as a business expense (hence "expensing"), such as salary paid or utilities, rather than an asset that has to be depreciated over a number of years.
 Property that qualifies for this tax break includes machinery, tools, furniture, fixtures, computers, software and vehicles.
 (This special rule often goes by the alias "the Section 179 deduction" to give homage to the section of the tax law that allows it.)

 This deduction is limited in several ways:

 - Dollar limit.
-For assets placed in service during the tax year, you can take a maximum deduction of $510,000 for 2017.
+For assets placed in service during the tax year, you can take a maximum deduction of $1,220,000 for 2024.

 - Investment limit.
 As a way to focus this tax break on smaller businesses, firms whose investment in new property exceeds a threshold amount gradually lose the right to expensing.
-The investment threshold is $2,030,000 for 2017.
-For example, if you purchased $2,200,000 of otherwise eligible equipment in the year, you can't expense more than $340,000 ($510,000 expensing maximum minus the excess investment of $170,000).
+The investment threshold is $3,050,000 for 2024.
+For example, if you purchased $3,070,000 of otherwise eligible equipment in the year, you can't expense more than $1,200,000 ($1,220,000 expensing maximum minus the excess investment of $20,000).

 - Taxable income limit.
 Your total first-year expensing deduction cannot exceed your business's taxable income.
 Say, for example, that you bought $25,000 of property eligible for expensing in the year, but your firm's taxable income before taking expensing into account is just $20,000.
 That means your expensing deduction is limited to $20,000; you can carry over the disallowed $5,000 to next year and claim an expensing deduction then, assuming you have sufficient business income.

-Bonus Depreciation: Bonus depreciation has been changed for qualified assets acquired and placed in service after September 27, 2017.
-The old rules of 50% bonus depreciation still apply for qualified assets acquired before September 28, 2017.
-These assets had to be purchased new, not used.
-The new rules allow for 100% bonus "expensing" of assets that are new or used.
-The percentage of bonus depreciation phases down in 2023 to 80%, 2024 to 60%, 2025 to 40%, and 2026 to 20%.
+The new rules allow for increased bonus "expensing" of assets in the first year that they are placed in service regardless of whether they are new or used.
+The percentage of bonus depreciation phases down from 100% in the first year starting in 2023 to 80%, 2024 to 60%, 2025 to 40%, and 2026 to 20%.
 After 2026 there is no further bonus depreciation.
-This bonus "expensing" should not be confused with expensing under Code Section 179 which has entirely separate rules, see above.
+This bonus "expensing" should not be confused with expensing under Code Section 179 above which has entirely separate rules, see above.

 The 100% expensing is also available for certain productions (qualified film, television, and live staged performances) and certain fruit or nuts planted or grafted after September 27, 2017.